All About FODMAPS

 We have developed our own internal FODMAP Everyday® system to help you navigate this diet – just look for the green “kiwi”!
 We have recipes and products in our Shop that sport our bright green “e – for Elimination” icon , which means they comply with Monash University science and are low FODMAP.

 These recipes and products are not formally tested.
 We are suggesting that you try these foods and assess your own tolerance, but they are low in FODMAPs and are a good bet for being able to be incorporated into your low FODMAP lifestyle.
-We are not medical professionals and you should work with a licensed RDN while undertaking the diet – so you are responsible for your own choices here.
+We are not medical professionals and you should work with a licensed Registered Dietitian (RD) while undertaking the diet – so you are responsible for your own choices here.
 We have done our very best to be as accurate as possible with our review of ingredients and amounts and content in our recipes.
 This filter is to help you expand your choices based on your specific sensitivities identified in collaboration with your medical support team.

-Or you are looking for chicken recipes that can be made in 30 minutes or less, are free of all the FODMAP categories and also gluten-free.
+Or you are looking for chicken recipes that can be made in 30 minutes or less, are free of all the FODMAP categories and also dairy-free.
 You can do that, too and more.
 Go to our Recipes landing page and check it out.

 The Low FODMAP Diet & You